MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/remote-learning-edu.md

 ### Prevent users from changing their profile photo

 Teams honors the [Outlook on the web mailbox policy](https://docs.microsoft.com/powershell/module/exchange/client-access/set-owamailboxpolicy) setting that's configured by tenant admins to control whether users can change their profile picture.
-If the **-SetPhotoEnabled** setting is turned off in the policy, users can't add, change, or remove their profile picture.
+If the **-SetPhotoEnabled** setting is turned off, users can't add, change, or remove their profile picture.
+To prevent students or staff from changing or removing their profile picture, turn off this setting in the Outlook on the web mailbox policy that's assigned to them.

-For example, to prevent students or staff from changing or removing their profile picture, set this policy, and assign it to them.
+For example, if a student uploads a profile picture that's approved by your school's IT or HR department, no action is needed.
+However, if a student uploads a picture that's inappropriate, change the picture according to your school's internal policies.

 ## Adoption content